robric/wiki-contrail-controller/Flow-processing.md

 When it gets notification for add/change/delete of flow, it will update the Flow-to-DBEntry tree with latest dependency information.

-The processing on notification for a DBEntry depends on the the type of DBEntry,
+The processing on notification for a DBEntry depends on the the type of DBEntry, <TODO>

 ### Flow Stats Collector